Computing Embeddings and Isomorphisms of Finite Semigroups: Introduction

 \section{Introduction}

+Semigroups are abstract algebraic structures with a single associative binary operation, often called multiplication or composition.
+Since only the associativity condition is required, semigroup elements come in a great variety (numbers, functions, matrices, relations, diagrams, etc.).
+Some models of computation, e.g., finite state automata, are based on the composition of total functions and thus automata are in essence transformation semigroups.

-Semigroups are abstract algebraic structures with a single associative binary operation, often called multiplication.
-Deciding whether or not a semigroup $S$ embeds into another semigroup $T$ ($T$ contains a copy of $S$), or whether they are isomorphic ($S$ and $T$ are essentially the same) is a non-trivial task, even if they are explicitly represented as multiplication tables.
-For instance, one reason they are non-trivial is that algebraic structure isomorphism can be reduced to graph-isomorphism \cite{Mi79}.
+Deciding whether or not a semigroup $S$ embeds into another semigroup $T$ ($T$ contains a copy of $S$), or whether they are isomorphic ($S$ and $T$ are essentially the same) is a non-trivial task.
+It can be reduced to the graph-isomorphism GI problem of undirected graphs \cite{Mi79}, which is one of the leading problems in theoretical computer science.
+It is an open question whether GI can be decided in polynomial time or not \cite{2020_GI_review}.
+The more general problem, the subgraph isomorphism problem, is NP-complete \cite{1971CookSubgraphIsomorphism}.